Date: Tuesday 2 February - Tuesday 16 March, 2021

 Presented by the Botanic Gardens and State Herbarium of South Australia, each workshop will be delivered by industry experts, including our very own horticulturist and plant science experts.

-The 2020 Short Course Series offers a number of topics designed to give a solid foundation into good gardening practices.
+The 2021 Short Course Series offers a number of topics designed to give you a solid foundation into good gardening practices.

 **To receive 10% discount when purchasing 3 or more tickets, please email firstname.lastname@example.org to receive your discount code before you purchase.